demmings/gsSQL/README.md

     enableColumnTitle(true)
         1)  true or false.
 Output a column title (default is none or false)

+    addBindParameter(value)
+        1)  For every question mark (no quotes) in your SELECT statement, there needs to be a matching bind variable data.
+Call this method as for as many question marks in the select are used - in the order that they are found.

     execute(stmt)
         1)  stmt:  SQL SELECT statement to run.